amzn/style-dictionary/docs/properties.md

 }
 ```

-You can reference (alias) Properties the same way
+You can reference (alias) any part of a style dictionary using the same syntax

 # Property reference / alias
 ```json